-As children develop, they learn about boundaries, the difference between right and wrong, and to consider the views and feelings, and needs and rights, of others and the impact that their behaviour has on people, places and objects.
+As children develop, they learn about boundaries, the difference between right and wrong, and consider other's feelings and the impact that their behaviour has on people, places and objects.
 The development of these skills requires adult guidance to help encourage and role model appropriate behaviours and to offer intervention and support when children struggle with conflict and emotional situations.
-In these types of situations all our staff can help identify and address triggers for the behaviour and help children reflect, regulate and manage their actions.
-We appoint a practitioner as behaviour management lead to oversee and advise on the team's responses to challenging behavior.
+In these types of situations, everyone in our teaching team, led by the key teacher, has a role in helping identify and address triggers for the behaviour and help children reflect, regulate and manage their actions.